In the Fall of 2017 the core group was expanded and our efforts working with select cross-disciplinary readings. The members of this phase are:

 Anja Kirsch received her Ph.D. from the University of Basel, Switzerland, with a dissertation on character education in a secular state.
 She is a post-doctoral researcher in the Study of Religions at the University of Basel and the program coordinator of two joint doctoral programs in the Study of Religions and Theology.
 Her research interests include atheism and the modern criticism of religion; narrative cultures, efficacy, and plausibility in literary aesthetics; the conceptual history of religion in modernity; and questions of historiography.
 She is currently working on religious and political utopian thought, narratives of revolution and processes of transatlantic migration in the long nineteenth-century European history of religions.
 Read Anja’s posts here.

-Craig Martin is an Associate Professor of Religious Studies at St. Thomas Aquinas College.
+Craig Martin is a Professor of Religious Studies at St. Thomas Aquinas College.
 His research focuses on method and theory in the study of religion, particularly discourse analysis and ideology critique.
 His recent books include Capitalizing Religion: Ideology and the Opiate of the Bourgeoisie, A Critical Introduction to the Study of Religion, and (co-edited with Brad Stoddard), Stereotyping Religion: Critiquing Clichés.
 Read Craig’s posts here.

 Richard Newton is Assistant Professor of Religious Studies at the University of Alabama.
 His scholarship focuses on the anthropology of scriptures.
 He also curates the student-scholar collaborative blog, Sowing the Seed: Fruitful Conversations in Religion, Culture, and Teaching.
 Follow him on Twitter and Instagram @seedpods.
 Read Richard’s posts here.